growr-xyz/growr-documentation/specification/8-6-reference.md

 <p>
 getZaps</p>
    </td>
-   <td>Get of list of different events associated with a given profile
+   <td>Get a list of different events associated with a given profile
    </td>
   </tr>
 </table>